Friday Apr 2nd, 2021, 0615-1800

 Bonita Creek to Cottonwood Springs Corral, mm 282

-I love waking up to dry tent, even when camping near a stream.
+I love waking up to dry tent, especially when camping near a stream.
 And did I notice even one mosquito the night before?
 Not a one.
 Arizona hiking.
+Yes please!

-We talked to our fellow GET hikers a little more, since we doubt we’ll get much of a chance again.
+We talked to our fellow GET hikers a little more in the morning, since we doubted we’d get much of a chance again.
 As such, we were off just a bit later than usual.
-We started up a side canyon and were shortly in a fabulous box, way cooler than even the day before.
-Huge chunks of rock had come down to wedge between the tight walls.
-It was so cool but also terrifying passing beneath.
+We started up a side canyon and were shortly in a fabulous box, way cooler than the day before.
+Huge chunks of rock (chock stones) had come down to wedge between the tight walls.
+It was so cool but also nerve-wracking passing beneath them.

-The box ended all too quickly and then it was a long climb to a saddle, first on a jeep road then a narrow trail.
-Many rocks ranging from egg size to football size were the feature of this section, on both sides of the saddle.
-The climb was very steep in a few spots, where all the round and oblong rocks conspired against me.
+The box ended all too quickly and then it was a long climb to a saddle, first on a jeep road, then a narrow trail.
+Many rocks, ranging from egg size to football size, were the feature of this trail, on both sides of the saddle.
+The climb was steep in a few spots, where all the round and oblong rocks conspired against me.
 I was also trying to beat the sun from peaking above the ridge so that I could remain in the shade for as long as possible.
 I could just feel that this was going to be an exceedingly hot day.
 Luckily we made it to the saddle mostly in the cool of the morning and for great views all the way back to the Pinaleños.

-On the way down to the next big canyon, we spooked a bunch cattle along the drainage and up against a fence where they started thrashing at the barbed wire.
-We had to go off to the far side of the canyon so that they could go back the other way.
-I hate when they keep running ahead of us to escape, sometimes for over a mile.
-If they just stood still behind the bushes, we’d pass right by and probably never notice them.
+On the way down to the next big canyon, we spooked a bunch cattle down the drainage and up against a fence, where they started thrashing at the barbed wire.
+We retreated and went off to the far side of the canyon so they could go back the other way.
+I hate when they keep running ahead of me to escape, sometimes for over a mile.
+If they just stood still behind the bushes, I’d pass right by and probably never notice them.
 Cows are not very smart.

 We also disturbed a bird of prey, which sat screaming like a baby animal above on a cliff.
 I was going crazy trying to figure out what was making such a dreadful noise.
 I think it was some sort of falcon…it was all gray with yellow legs and a long tail.
 Later I saw or heard many hawks and maybe even an eagle.

 We finally finished the Safford-Morenci Trail and began a 2 mile dirt road walk down to Eagle Creek.
 It was blazing hot at 11 am on the roads.
 What perfect timing that we arrived to walk the creek all afternoon.
-I couldn’t have picked a better time and day for our 50 fords over 9 miles to commence.
-Our timing for this whole section has been perfect in fact…the 5 mile jump start made all the difference.
+I couldn’t have picked a better time and day for our 50 fords over 9 miles.
+Our timing for this whole section has been perfect in fact…the 5 mile jump start out of Safford made all the difference.

 We had lunch after about a mile in.
 We filtered water to find that it tasted well, a far cry from the algae-tasting water we drank from Bonita creek.
 But all the passing vehicles and cows upstream made me wonder.
 Everything in moderation.
-We also met 3 more hikers that were GET sectioning.
+We also met 3 more hikers that were sectioning the GET .
 Like the couple before, they were going westbound.
-We didn’t chat with them for too long because we had met up in the hot sun.
+We didn’t chat with them for too long because we met up in the hot sun.

-Since lunch, I had regularly been dunking myself in the creek to stay cool.
+Since lunch, I’d regularly been dunking myself in the creek to stay cool.
 It worked fantastically well and I felt great plunging across the many fords and walking the rocky banks all day.
-There was a fair amount of shade to provide relief but nothing beats some wet-clothes hiking.
-This is a strategy I developed from all my hiking in Florida.
+There was a fair amount of shade to provide relief, but nothing beats hiking in wet-clothes.
+This was a strategy I developed from hiking in Florida.
 It also serves to wash off all the sweat and dirt from my body and clothes…a win win.

 We ended the day with a last dunking at our departure from the creek and a final few miles up a dry canyon.
 We could have just stopped at the creek but knew we had a long climb ahead the next morning.
-Any miles we could get in the pleasant early evening hours were ones we didn’t have to do in the heat the next day.
-Plus, we needed to air dry our clothes one last time this day.
+Any miles we could get done in the pleasant early evening hours were ones we didn’t have to do in the heat the next day.
+Plus, we needed to air dry our clothes one last time before stopping.
 Camp was made in the flat of an old corral with minimal cow dung.
 There were beautiful rock pinnacles to admire for dinner then off to bed.
-What a great day in the desert!
+Another great day in the desert!